 In addition to their physical traits, this mixed breed has a long lifespan.
 The life expectancy of this mixed breed is 10 – 12 years.
 This mix breed’s average weight is around 40–70 lbs.

 Both Rottweilers and Doberman Pinschers are very energetic dogs that need to be exercised regularly to prevent them from becoming bored or even destructive when they are left alone for long periods of time.

 Read Full Guide: Doberman Mixed With Rottweiler – Complete Guide

 23. New Rottland (Rottweiler and Newfie Mix)

-Newfie and Rottweiler mix breeds are intelligent, lovable, and loyal dogs.
-New Rottland is mostly black or brown with a white colouration on their chest resembling a cross symbolising devotion.
+Newfie and Rottweiler mix-breeds are intelligent, lovable, and loyal dogs.
+New Rottland is mostly black or brown with a white coloration on their chest resembling a cross symbolizing devotion.